GSA-TTS/cg-egress-proxy/README.md

 }
 ```

+There is an example of deploying the proxy for a [two-client config](https://github.com/GSA-TTS/gitlab-runner-cloudgov/blob/09bb1b95f3a92687caccba4fdea82754228c0d64/main.tf#L162-L227) in the gitlab-runner-cloudgov repo.
+This example includes deploying the proxy, setting up network policies, and storing the proxy credentials in user-provided service instances.

 ### `bin/cf-deployproxy`

 The deploy script in `bin` will deploy a separate instance of the cg-egress-proxy for each application that requires egress.
 This method is only recommended for applications that are not managed with IaC.